 "Best Athletics Program in Class AA WPIAL 2015 and 2014" - Pittsburgh Tribune-Review: Not only do we have a legacy of winning at the Section, WPIAL and PIAA levels, but we insist on Christian character with a program called"Sports Leader."
 It emphasizes traits of integrity and how to apply them in competition, training and life.
 Our coaches believe in shaping godly men and women.
 We have amazing results!
 Look at the banners covering our gymnasium walls.
-Look at the Division 1 athletes succeeding in college - in their sports and academics.
+Look at the Division I athletes succeeding in college - in their sports and academics.
 Above all, our sports are inclusive.
 We welcome athletes new to the sport and provide training to allow them to excel.
 Being Class AA allows more athletes to experiment with one, two and even three varsity sports.
 To learn more about athletics, click HERE.

 Unique offerings like the only student-led a cappella group in the area.
 Seton LaSalle offers outstanding musical education, theater productions, service clubs and academic leadership.
 We have the only student-led a cappella group in the area.
 "Trebels" sang the National Anthem for the Pittsburgh Pirates twice, and advanced to the finals of the national Varsity Vocals Competition.

 The Computer Technology Club introduced a 3D printer, robotics kits, drone navigation in addition to computer hardware and coding.
 Our PJAS Science Team earned 1st place; Academic Games and Forensics members compete and place nationally.
 In the 2017-18 academic year, our students launched their own chapter of the national club, Girls Who Code.
 Open to both girls and boys, Girls Who Code empowers and encourages students to explore the world of technology.

 We're proud of the variety and depth of our offerings to help students belong.
 Don't see what piques your interest?
 Start something new!
 We welcome student initiative because we're committed to providing opportunities for students to develop God-given talent and enriching friendships.

 Men and women work together — in college, in careers, in homes.
 We believe that cooperative experience should begin in high school.
 Coeducational learning is a more natural, real world experience.
 Students are better prepared to compete in and contribute to the world if their education takes place in an environment similar to what their experiences will be during the rest of their lives.